threefoldtech/tfchain/docs/production/migrating_validator.md

 ```

 > Note: `pigz` is required for parallel decompression (`sudo apt install pigz`).
 The snapshot path and name may differ per network — the example above is for mainnet.
 Adjust the path for other networks (e.g., `tfchain_testnet`).
+>
+> The validator snapshot is a **pruned state** snapshot (`--state-pruning 1000 --blocks-pruning archive`), matching the recommended validator configuration.
+It is not suitable for archive nodes that need full historical state.

 After restoring the snapshot, start the node normally (without `--sync warp`) to catch up with any remaining blocks.